-Strategy Task Task Timeline Responsibility Ensure all buildings and facilities are Audit and identify access barriers to April 2013 Community physically accessible to people with buildings and facilities using the Access Development disability.
-Resource Kit checklists and Disability Access Officer Consultants.
-Executive Assistant Identify access complaints to support audit results.
-Ongoing Works Supervisor Prioritise and make submission to Council to Ongoing commence work on rectifying identified barriers.
+Strategy Task Task Timeline Responsibility Ensure all buildings and facilities are Audit access barriers to buildings and Ongoing Community physically accessible to people with facilities using the Access Resource Kit Development disability. checklists and Disability Access Consultants.
+Officer Identify access complaints to support audit results.
+Ongoing Executive Assistant Manager Infastructure Prioritise and make submission to Council to commence work on rectifying identified barriers.
+Ongoing Services

 Strategy Task Task Timeline Responsibility Ensure that all new or redevelopment works provide access to people with disability, where practicable.
 Implement project planning to enable the appropriate staff to review proposals for re-development and new work projects.
 Ongoing Community Development Officer Apply the Building Code of Australia, Australian Standards on Access (mandatory and recommended) and the Advisory Notes on Access to Premises prepared by the Human Rights and Equal Rights Commission when new work to buildings and facilities is undertaken.
-Ongoing Works Supervisor and Environmental Health Officer Include appropriate specifications in tender documents.
-Ongoing Works Supervisor and Environmental Health Officer Ensure adequate priority parking to meet the demand of people with disability in terms of quantity and location.
-Consider the need for additional bays at some locations (e.g. Pavilion, Sports Club etc.).
-October 2018 Community Development Officer/Works Supervisor Ensure all premises and other infrastructure related to transport facilities are accessible.
-Audit all transport related infrastructure against the DDA Transport Standard Annually. ongoing Community Development Officer Liaise with the relevant State government authority to plan remedial works.
-Driggities and make submission to Council.
-Ongoing Chief Executive Officer Prioritise and make submission to Council to commence work on rectifying identified barriers.
-October 2019 Chief Executive Officer
+Ongoing Manager Infastructure Services and Environmental Health Officer Include appropriate specifications in tender documents.
+Ongoing Manager Infastructure Services and Environmental Health Officer Ensure adequate priority parking to meet the demand of people with disability in terms of quantity and location.
+Consider sufficient bays at some locations (e.g. Pavilion, Sports Club etc.).
+Ongoing Community Development Officer/Works Supervisor Ensure all premises and other infrastructure related to transport facilities are accessible.
+Prioritise and make submission to Council to understake on issues identified.
+Ongoing Chief Executive Officer

-Strategy Task Task Timeline Responsibility Advocate to local businesses and tourist venues the requirements for and benefits flowing from the Promote to business the economic benefits of being accessible.
-Ongoing Community Development Officer provision of accessible venues.
-Make access information available on the Shire's website.
-Ongoing Ensure that parks and reserves are accessible.
-Conduct annual audit of parks and reserves.
-July 2018 Works Supervisor Council to keep abreast of contemporary practice in creating universal playgrounds.
-Ongoing Footpaths extension for Russell Street October 2019 Continue to advocate to local businesses and tourist venues the requirements for and benefits flowing from the provision of accessible venues e.g. ramp for café and priority parking bay at Sports Club.
-Ongoing Community Development Officer Re-curbing in the whole town especially in front of the Public Toilets and at Priority Parking Bays.
-2018 Manager Infrastructure Services Ensure that parks and reserves remain accessible, pathway improvement.
-Ongoing Team Leader Parks The Community Recreation Centre receives a comprehensive upgrade e.g. handrails, priority parking, accessible toilets, lower curbing 2020 MCDS Building Officer Steps at Hall, Pathway extension, disabled unit at caravan park 2022 MCDS Building Officer
+Strategy Task Task Timeline Responsibility

+Advocate to local businesses and Promote to business the economic benefits Ongoing Community

+tourist venues the requirements for of being accessible.
+Development

+and benefits flowing from the Officer

+provision of accessible venues.
+Make access information available on the Ongoing

+Shire's website.

+Ensure that parks and reserves are Conduct regular audit of parks and Ongoing Manager

+accessible. reserves.
+Infastructure

+Services

+Ongoing

+Council to keep abreast of contemporary

+practice in creating universal playgrounds.

+Ongoing

+Footpaths Installation program

+Continue to advocate to local businesses and Ongoing Community

+tourist venues the requirements for and Development

+benefits flowing from the provision of Officer

+accessible venues e.g. ramp for café and

+priority parking bay at Sports Club.

+Ensure that parks and reserves remain Ongoing Team Leader Town

+accessible, pathway improvement.